Odin-SMR/qsmr-data/Settings/q_fields.rst

    variable with the same name.
 Note that this setting is also used when pre-calculating absorption lookup tables.

+QFILT_FCORR
+   A logical.
+So far only used for CO modes.
+Set to true to remove data were the frequency correction failed or is uncertain.

 QFILT_LAG0MAX
    A logical.
 Sets the maximum allowed value of ZeroLagVar.
 This quality filtering operates on AC sub-bands.